crowdsecurity/crowdsec-docs/crowdsec-docs/unversioned/user_guides/multiserver_setup.md

 On installation, remediations components will try to automatically create an API key if they are installed on the same machine as LAPI, which likely won't be the case for a multi-server installation.

-In this case, you will need to manually create an API key for you remediation component:
+In this case, you will need to manually create an API key for you remediation component by running this command on your LAPI instance:

 ```bash
 $ sudo cscli bouncers add MyBouncer